harrisonjansma/Portfolio/README.md

 <p align="center">
 <a href="https://www.harrisonjansma.com/apple.html"><img src="images/toxic.png" height=300 width=300></a></p>

-<p>This project was motivated by my drive to learn about the best practices of predictive modelling in text data.
-In <a href="https://www.harrisonjansma.com/apple.html">the write-up</a> I cleaned and vectorized Twitter data, visualized and examined patterns, and created a linear classifier to predict document sentiment with 89% accuracy on a validation set.  </p>
+<p>This project was motivated by my drive to learn about the best practices of predictive modeling in text data.
+In <a href="https://www.harrisonjansma.com/apple.html">the write-up</a>, I cleaned and vectorized Twitter data, visualized and examined patterns, and created a linear classifier to predict document sentiment with 89% accuracy on a validation set.  </p>
 <p>
 In the future, I would like to productionize this NLP model by creating a REST API to allow others access to my predictions.</p>